Back

 Student Learning

-The students engage in high quality learning tasks that support their individual points of need.
-Lessons commence with a LIFT (Learning Intention for Today) which provides students with a clearly understood purpose for their learning.
-The class is supported to understand what ‘success’ for the lesson looks like, sounds like and /or feels like.
+Students engage in high quality learning tasks and experiences that support their individual points of need.
+Lessons begin with a LIFT (Learning Intention for Today) which provides students with a clearly understood purpose for their learning.
+The class is supported to understand what ‘success’ for the lesson looks like, sounds like and/or feels like.
+Students engage with a Mini-Lesson to explore concepts, skills and knowledge related to the Independent Task for the lesson.
 An integral part of the 3/4 program is frequent and timely feedback about how students are progressing with their learning.
 Teachers support children to reflect on their learning and to set further learning goals that focus on improved learning.
 Working with their teacher, students are able to discuss their learning progress, set improvement goals and identify things that they can do to achieve these goals.

 Your Involvement